From Northern New Jersey into New York City: Your Ultimate Guide

 When it was built, the Bayonne Bridge was the longest steel arch bridge in the entire world, and it now is known as the fifth longest.
 It is 5,780 feet long and stands 148 feet high.

 The Bayonne Bridge has less traffic on average than any of the bridges or tunnels, as it only carries about 4,500 vehicles each day.
 Trucks and commercial vehicles are permitted access to this bridge.
-Tolls are collected from vehicles when travelling south from New Jersey into Staten Island, but it is always free to travel Northbound back into New Jersey.
+Tolls are collected from vehicles when traveling south from New Jersey into Staten Island, but it is always free to travel Northbound back into New Jersey.

 Goethals Bridge